GenerativeAIandHCI/GenerativeAIandHCI.github.io/README.md

 **16:50-17:20 Closing** <!-- 12:50AEST Charles can chair --> (chair: Charles Martin)

-## Posters
+## Posters {#posters}

-All posters are listed by theme below, all will be presented concurrently during all three Poster periods.
+All posters are listed by theme below, all will be presented concurrently during all three Poster periods shown in the program.

 ### Tools or Partners